nviennot/armkeil-ram-extractor/README.md

 Decompress .data section from a Keil compiled firmware

 USAGE:
-    armkeil-ram-extractor [OPTIONS] --firmware <FIRMWARE> --output <OUTPUT>
+    armkeil-ram-extractor [OPTIONS] --rom <ROM> --output <OUTPUT>

 OPTIONS:
+    -r, --rom <ROM>                  Firmware file
+    -o, --output <OUTPUT>            File where to write the RAM content --skip <SKIP>                Vector table offset.
+Useful when the firmware has a bootloader to skip [default: 0]
+        --base-rom <BASE_ROM>        Base ROM address
         --base-ram <BASE_RAM>        Base RAM address
-        --base-rom <BASE_ROM>        Base ROM address
+        --start-addr <START_ADDR>    Initial PC address.
+Address should be an odd number to be in thumb mode
+        --stop-addr <STOP_ADDR>      PC address at which to stop the emulation --ram-size <RAM_SIZE>        RAM size [default: 1048576]
     -h, --help                       Print help information
-    -o, --output <OUTPUT>            File where to write the RAM content -r, --rom <ROM>                  Firmware file
-        --ram-size <RAM_SIZE>        RAM size [default: 1048576]
-        --start-addr <START_ADDR>    Initial PC address.
-Don't forget to add 1 to be in thumb mode --stop-addr <STOP_ADDR>      PC address at which to stop the emulation.
-If not specified, will stop if executing at an address lower than the reset address

 ```

 Example: